 This comprises anything from international financial transactions to stakeholder records.
 Financial operations or actions are upgraded to offer organizations a safer, digital alternative.
 That is way better than third-party bitcoin dealer companies.

-One can use DLT or blockchain by avoiding these often diplomatic, tedious, documented, and costly processes.
+One can use DLT or understand the difference between Distributed Ledger blockchain by avoiding these often diplomatic, tedious, documented, and costly processes.

 When you add data to a blockchain, it gets recorded on the network.
 When you have a chain of transactions over time, you gain a precise and non-changeable audit trail.